OUR GUIDE TO BIRTHSTONES

 February

 Amethyst serves as February's birthstone, as well as the gemstone marking 6th & 17th wedding anniversaries.
-It rates a 7 on the Mohs scale, which means it is extremely scratch-resistant.

 Aquamarine